 The FBI immediately denied that it had any evidence that the mob was moving into gambling on the reservations.
 In Connecticut the Governor, Lowell Weicker, who signed the deal whereby the Pequots give $113 million a year to his state, sprang to the tribe’s defence earlier this month, saying he objected more to Mr Trump than he did to casinos.
 In a rich exchange of insults he said he had come to a ‘fast conclusion that we don’t need that dirtbag in Connecticut’.

 Mr Trump, denying he had meant to cast a slur on American Indians, said the Governor was ‘a fat slob who couldn’t get elected dog-catcher in Connecticut’.
 Mr Weicker admitted that he might have been a little tough in his language but then added: ‘I can lose weight a lot faster than a bigot can lose bigotry.’

-In 1992, Trump lost an appeal to overturn a $200,000 penalty for removing black dealers from the tables at the request of high rollers, and in 1996, 20 African-Americans in Indiana sued Donald Trump, accusing him of reneging on a promise that he would hire largely minorities as his riverboat casino staff.
+In 1992, Trump lost an appeal to overturn a $200,000 penalty for removing black dealers from gaming tables at the request of high rollers, and in 1996 twenty African-Americans in Indiana sued Trump, accusing him of reneging on a promise that he would hire largely minorities for his riverboat casino staff.

-This isn’t a comprehensive list of all the times Donald Trump has been tied to a racially charged incident, nor is it proof that Donald Trump currently harbors racist ideals.
-The viral meme which circulated in May 2016 claimed that Trump had never been accused of racism before he decided to run against Democrats, making the claim blatantly false.
-Trump has been accused of racism by former employees, protesters, committee members, and has also been the subject of legal action in regard to discrimination laws.
+This isn’t a comprehensive list of all the times Donald Trump has been tied to racially charged incidents, nor is it proof that Donald Trump currently harbors racist ideals.
+The viral meme which circulated in May 2016 claimed that Trump had never been accused of racism before he decided to run against Democrats, and that claim is blatantly false.
+Trump has been accused of racism by former employees, protesters, committee members, and he has also been the subject of legal action involving anti-discrimination laws.